Signs You Need To Urgently Call a Gas Plumber

 You might get a “dirty” flame in addition to a low to no flame.
 This is also a cause for concern, and you should contact nearby gas plumbers right away.
 If the fire emits a different colour, you’ll know it’s “unclean.”

 You should double-check that the mains have been switched on properly.
 And if the pipelines appear to be operational, if the appliances still aren’t getting enough gas, it’s time to call in the pros.
-Call a trusted Melbourne gas plumber or gas fitter to inspect your home for any signs of obvious or hidden gas piping damage.
+Call a trusted gas plumber or gas fitter in Melbourne to inspect your home for any signs of obvious or hidden gas piping damage.

 Gaseous Smell Around The Property